New Year’s Resolutions or Not?

 July: Embracing My Culture – This means learning about who my ancestors were and what cultures await me on the family tree.
 I’d like to learn more about where I come from, how they lived life, what foods and music they enjoyed, and where on the map my family has called home.

 August: Self-Care – This means a focus on taking care of myself; mind, body, and spirit.
 Focusing a week on how to take care of my mental health best.
-Then a week looking into finding ways I can be physically active that I enjoy.
-Then a week focusing on my faith and prayer.
+Then a week looking into finding ways I can be physically active that I also enjoy.
+Then a week focusing on my faith and prayer life.
 In the final week, I intend to look into ways I can combine all of these discoveries and create tangible changes to improve all three.

 September: Connect With Nature – Climbing mountains, taking nature walks, attending classes at Nature Centers, learning about survival, kayaking, camping, reading a related book, watching movies or documentaries focused on nature and wildlife…

 October: Flavors – Taking time to experiment with all of the fall flavors and international dishes.
 Looking to try foods I have never tasted before and to prepare foods I have never served before.

 November: Gratitude – Focusing on all the reasons I have to be thankful.
 Taking time to appreciate and count my blessings.
 Writing thank-you notes, buying or making small gifts to show appreciation, and making a gratitude jar.